 The result?
 Bauer Media would not be able to commence defamation proceedings against Rebel Wilson.

-Because large corporations are unlikely to bring claim relating to defamation law, another alternative is available – Injurious falsehood.
+Because large corporations are unlikely to bring a claim relating to defamation law, another alternative is available – Injurious falsehood.
 Injurious falsehood is a claim that corporations may claim if actual damage to the plaintiff has occurred, and publication of the false statement was maliciously made.

 There are similarities between Injurious Falsehood and Defamation.
-Material must be published and the entity’s reputation damaged.
+The material must be published and the entity’s reputation damaged.
 This avenue seemingly allows companies to get around the exclusion caused by section 9 of the Defamation Act 2005 (VIC).
 There is no bar to large corporations making a claim under injurious falsehood.

 Limitation of Injurious Falsehood

 Defamation and Injurious falsehood are not the same though.
 Injurious falsehood also has its limitations.
 As Chief Justice, Gleeson CJ in Ballina Shire Council v Ringland (1994) 33 NSWLR 680 stated: